During the Winter Term 2017/18, Nora Szech is on a research sabbatical. More information you can find here.

 Welcome to the Chair of Political Economy (ECON)

-From November 16 to 18 in Berlin, the Economic Summit of the SZ takes place, with 60 speakers from business and politics such as Friedrich Merz, Jochen Schweizer, Sahra Wagenknecht and Dieter Zetsche as as well as economists Clemens Fuest, Nora Szech, and Axel Weber.
+From November 16 to 18 in Berlin, the Economic Summit of the SZ took place, with 60 speakers from business and politics such as Friedrich Merz, Jochen Schweizer, and Dieter Zetsche as well as economists Clemens Fuest, Nora Szech, and Axel Weber.
+Nora Szech also gave an interview on the topic.

 What do ethically interested customers have in common with the famous German author Martin Walser?
 The answer can be found in the German daily Süddeutsche Zeitung.
 Jannis Engel and Nora Szech provide all according details and background in their working paper.